GiGurra/snail/README.md

 ## Performance Features

 - Efficient batching system for high-throughput scenarios
-- Efficient Fan-In/Fan-Out pattern support
+- Efficient Fan-In/Fan-Out pattern implementation
     - Regular channels are insufficient for high-throughput scenarios, and the custom system is about 10x faster on average.
 - Configurable TCP options (buffer sizes)